 - I need a place to live.

-- I need a job.
+- o I need a job.

 - I need clothing to wear to work.

 - I need to find out what benefits I can get as a veteran.

 - I want to get addictions treatment.

 - I owe child support.

 Think about your list as you read through this guide.
 Who do you think can help you with each of your needs?
-Is there one organization that may be able to work with you on many different things, or do you need to contact several agencies?
+Is there one organization that may be able to work with you, on many different things, or do you need to contact several agencies?
 Keep track of the steps you take, including the dates and names of people you contact for information or assistance.
 Although this guide provides national and state addresses for many organizations, we recommend you check your phone book for local, county, and state agencies that know what help is available in your area.

 When writing a letter to request information, be clear.
 Keep your letter short, to the point, and write legibly.
-Include the following information.
+Include the following information:

-- Your name and contact information. - A brief statement about your current situation. - Your specific request. - What you have done so far (Example: I have written to X organization and they suggest I contact you). - Any restrictions for mailings (Example: Mail with staples or paper clips will not be accepted by my prison facility).
+- Your name and contact information. - o A brief statement about your current situation. - Your specific request. - What you have done so far (Example: I have written to X organization and they suggested I contact you). - Any restrictions for mailings (Example: Mail with staples or paper clips will not be accepted by my prison facility).

 When contacting an agency for help by mail, email or phone, be persistent and polite in order to get results.
 Ask questions if information is not clear to you.
 Remember that many organizations are staffed by volunteers who are eager to help, but may not have the answers you are looking for.
 If someone cannot help you, ask about who can.

-The internet can also be helpful to find information about VA benefits and community resources in your area.
+The Internet can also be helpful to find information about VA benefits and community resources in your area.
 This guide includes web addresses, when available.
-Ask to use a computer in your facility, or visit the public library after release.
-Computer access may also be provided at Workforce Development sites.
+If computer access is not available at your facility, you can visit the public library after release.
+Computer access may also be provided at Libraries and Employment Security Department offices (referred to as Job Service Centers or Unemployment Offices).

 Section II of this guide provides information about assistance for specific needs.
 Section III covers basic information about seeking VA benefits.
 At the end is a Checklist that summarizes each section of this guide.